Train and bus collide in Kenya killing at least 4 people

 Reuters

-The bus, carrying employees returning from a morning training session, was hit as it attempted to cross the tracks.
+The bus, carrying employees returning from a morning training session, attempted to cross the tracks when it was hit by a train, according to local reports.

 KPC and Kenya Railways both activated emergency response protocols immediately.
 KPC’s managing team assured that welfare and psychosocial support units have been deployed to assist affected families, and updated their commitment to providing continuous support as the situation unfolds.